Taunting a street: The case of the moving car infuriating Flaxmere

 "I hear their frustration and anger.
 You have a person here who is deliberately flaunting the bylaw.

-"I think council on some occasions needs to buck the trend, and in this case go against policy and do what is morally and ethically right, and move it from this street," O'Keefe said.
+"I think council, on some occasions, needs to buck the trend, and in this case go against policy and do what is morally and ethically right, and move it from this street," O'Keefe said.

 A Hastings District Council spokesperson said several complaints had been received regarding the vehicle in Ayr Street.

-HDC would make moves to tow it early next week if it hadn't heard back from the owner, the spokesperson said.
+The council intended to remove the car early next week if it hadn't heard back from the owner, the spokesperson said.

 "The council tows vehicles because they have genuinely been abandoned.
 One of the evaluating criteria is that the vehicle remains unmoved for seven days.
-In this case the vehicle has been moved.
+In this case, the vehicle has been moved.

 "The council has been in discussion and written to the vehicle owner.
 Unfortunately the vehicle has still been moved around.